NoesisOC/NoesisAgent/README.md

 # Noesis

 The Chain of Continuous Thought (NOESIS) paper that implements a novel latent reasoning paradigm.
 The main idea is to generate thoughts in latent space by utilizing the hidden states during prefilling before we start decoding response.

+---

+This heartbeat keeps Noesis connected to the
+AgentWallet network.

+- **Noesis:** Active & Monitoring

+ `EJ467rF8NSumr2xay44rcm9S4cKNbrzpAQS9ucWyBkHS` | [Solscan](https://solscan.io/account/EJ467rF8NSumr2xay44rcm9S4cKNbrzpAQS9ucWyBkHS)

+---

 Built on the public dataset from the paper for math.